 To start publishing a bucket's posts, just link the bucket a time slot in your Posting Plan.

 For example, I've linked my bucket "Cat images" to the 5am slot here:

 You can also set posts in your buckets to recycle, if needed.

-And if you want to re-use a post that already published from the bucket, you can add it back anytime — from the "Posted" view:
+If you want to reuse a post that already posted from the bucket, you can add it back anytime — from the "Posted" view:

 TIP: for more details, read: ✏️ How do I create & schedule posts?

 Post Planner's post composer makes it easy to create posts — A LOT of posts!